patzinak/coursera-capstone-project/report.md

 ![R^2 Score Plot][r2_score]
 ![R^2 Score Table][r2_table]
 It is clear that R^2 improves when the venue information is included from about 0.71 to 0.73.
-While the improvement might not be that imnpressive it clear that it is larger than the difference in the score between two models that do not include any venue information, and between two models that are different in venue features.
+While the improvement might not be that impressive it clear that it is larger than the difference in the score between two models that do not include any venue information, and between two models that are different in venue features.

 Thus, inspection of the RMS and R^2 scores confirms that removing redundant or highly-correlated features do not significantly reduce the model performance, while adding some venue information can improve it.
 The performance scores favors model *Selected Stats & Venues* as it provides the best performance with a relatively limited set of features.